MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 Open the registry and check the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\Enable64Bit`.

-If it's set to 0, then 64-bit .Net application are considered as 32-bit applications.
-This can't work.
+If it's set to 0, then 64-bit .Net applications are considered as 32-bit applications, which won't work.

 The solution is to set the `Enable64Bit` key to 1 and reboot the VM.